Options Roll Calculator

 The Annualized Yield Test

-One of the best ways to compare “keep” vs. “roll” is annualized yield.
-This normalizes premiums across different time frames so you can compare a 12-DTE option to a 45-DTE option on equal footing.
-If the rolled position offers a higher annualized yield and a net credit, the roll is almost always worth making.
+The fastest way to compare keep vs. roll is annualized yield.
+It normalizes premiums across different time frames so a 12-DTE option and a 45-DTE option are on equal footing.
+If the rolled position has a higher annualized yield and a net credit, it's almost always the right call.
+This calculator does that comparison for you automatically.

 Key Formulas